gclouduniverse/reproducibility/workloads/llama2-7b-nemo/steps_to_reproduce.md

 ```

 Update values in /helm_context/values.yaml.

-You **must** modify the workload.image string value to match the one built earlier.
+- You **must** modify the workload.image string value to match the one built earlier.
 Look for "EDIT THIS".
+- You **must** modify the workload.gcsBucketForDataCataPath string value to match desired existing bucket.
+Look for "EDIT THIS".

-You may also settings like the number of gpus or which workload image to use.
+- You may also settings like the number of gpus or which workload image to use.

 ```